 Now let the upper spine flex and the head just dropped easily so you can see all my pony tells us pouring down, imagining if there's water just pouring out of my head as I just let it relax and dangle.
 Inhale, two more and a nice exhale.
 Initiate with that lumbar spine, let the pelvis and then the rest of the spine follow into that pipe.
 Press energy down to the heel of the hand student.
 Gauge the Serita's anterior to draw the scapula apart and inhale last one here and exhale.

 Exhale, let the hedges drop forward.
 Every time you lift those heels up, draw the energy of the abdomen, Abdominal Wall in further, and fill the pubic synthesis coming forward towards your face.
 So you just increasing that curve, activating the pelvic floor energy, that abdominal energy.
 Feel the sacred just dropping down behind you and last one, hold it.
 Then the knees bend the elbows and come out into the flat back.
-Now keep the fuck back and turn your feet out so you're in a first position or a Palladio's Zvi and really let the energy of the knees reach out and now you can even feel the back of your pelvis.
+Now keep the flat back and turn your feet out so you're in a first position or a Palladio's Zvi and really let the energy of the knees reach out and now you can even feel the back of your pelvis.
 Get more open.